Tyler668/portfolio-website/README.md

 ## Stretch

 - [X] Study the JavaScript used in your template and see if you can tweak any of the behavior to see how it works

+Edited JS timings to change load in delay and the way the gallery scroller was presernted!

-- [X] Download another template and see if you can get the CSS preprocessor working on the project
+- [] Download another template and see if you can get the CSS preprocessor working on the project